Balinese Wikipedia: Approved as Wikipedia

 As of October 2019, the number of articles on the Balinese language incubator page reached more than 1,400 articles written by its contributors.
-Previously, on October 10, the request to redirect the incubator page to the Balinese Wikipedia was approved by the Wikimedia Foundation admin after verification with Balinese linguists was completed via the translatewiki site.
+Previously, on 10 October, the request to redirect the incubator page to the Balinese Wikipedia was approved by the Wikimedia Foundation admin after verification with Balinese linguists was completed via the translatewiki site.

-On October 14, 2019 Indonesian time, or October 15, 2019 when the Wikimedia Foundation admin server, the Balinese Wikipedia was released and accessed online.
+On 14 October 2019, Indonesian time, or 15 October 2019 for the Wikimedia Foundation admin server, the Balinese Wikipedia was released and accessed online.